List of General Hospital characters introduced in the 1970s: Lila Quartermaine

 Lila Quartermaine is a fictional character on the ABC soap opera General Hospital.
 She was portrayed by Anna Lee from 1978 until Lee's death on May 14, 2004, making her last appearance on May 30, 2003.
 The character was written out of the show in July 2004, when she died peacefully in her sleep off-screen.

 Casting

-Anna Lee originated the role of Lila in 1978.
+Anna Lee originated the role of Lila in June 1978.
 On January 7, 1993, Lee was awarded a star on the Hollywood Walk of Fame, the first actress to receive a star while on a daytime drama.
-On July 1, 1994, Meg Wyllie (who had previously appeared on "General Hospital" in two other roles) made her onscreen debut as the temporarily recast Lila until Lee's onscreen return on September 20, 1994.
+On July 1, 1994, Meg Wyllie (who had previously appeared on "General Hospital" in two other roles) debuted as the temporarily recast Lila until Lee's return on September 20, 1994.
 In 2003, Lee was dropped to recurring status.
 Her last appearance was on May 30, 2003.
 Lee was awarded the Lifetime Achievement Award at the 2004 Daytime Emmys, but died one week prior.
 The role was portrayed by Juliet Grainger in flashbacks in 2003 and 2004.
 Uncredited actresses portrayed the role briefly in 2012, 2014 and 2019, when the character appeared as a ghost to help bring Edward, A. J. Quartermaine and Oscar Nero to heaven.